Girl Scout Cookies: Toxic Concerns Analyzed (2026 Update)

 Amidst the public concerns, a contrasting perspective comes from established scientific bodies and industry analyses.
 In April 2025, Chemical & Engineering News reported on scientists who confirmed that Girl Scout cookies are safe to eat.
 This confirmation is based on extensive testing and adherence to stringent regulatory standards set by bodies like the U.S. Food and Drug Administration (FDA) and the Environmental Protection Agency (EPA).

 The issue of glyphosate is also complex.
 While its use as a herbicide is widespread in agriculture, its potential long-term health impacts are still a subject of ongoing scientific investigation and debate.
 Organizations like the World Health Organization (WHO) have categorized glyphosate, with different branches offering varying assessments of its potential carcinogenicity.
-However, regulatory bodies in many countries, including the U.S. EPA, have concluded that glyphosate is unlikely to be carcinogenic to humans when used according to label directions.
-The levels found in food products, including Girl Scout cookies, are generally considered to be within safe limits by these agencies.
-The Girl Scouts organization works with its licensed bakers to ensure that ingredients are sourced responsibly and meet all applicable legal standards.
+However, regulatory bodies in many countries, including the U.S. EPA, have concluded that glyphosate is unlikely to be carcinogenic to humans when used according to label instructions.
+The Girl Scouts organization and its licensed bakers work to source ingredients that comply with all applicable regulations regarding pesticide residues.

 Frequently Asked Questions